gitpod-io/retired-gatsby-website/src/blog/self-host-your-gitpod.md

 As a result, you'll find all the features you know from gitpod.io in Gitpod Self-Hosted.

-Gitpod Self-Hosted runs on Kubernetes and integrates via OAuth with GitHub Enterprise, GitLab CE and GitLab EE. his way no additional user management is required and users get easy access to Git repositories based on the permissions already present in GitLab/GitHub.
+Gitpod Self-Hosted runs on Kubernetes and integrates via OAuth with GitHub Enterprise, GitLab CE and GitLab EE.
+This way no additional user management is required and users get easy access to Git repositories based on the permissions already present in GitLab/GitHub.

 We operate gitpod.io on GCP, hence running Gitpod Self-Hosted on Google Cloud Platform (GCP) is a battle-tested solution.
 We consider running Gitpod Self-Hosted on vanilla Kubernetes in beta.